Flush DNS Mac: macOS Cache Command (2026)

 chmod +x flush-dns.shWith Locahl (automatic)

 The Locahl app integrates DNS flushing automatically.
 Every time you modify a hosts entry, DNS cache is flushed without additional action.
+This is useful if you switch between local, staging and production mappings several times a day.

 Also flush browser cache